by anthony on 02/21/11 at 2:58 pm

 If user’s don’t know much about your product, it’s highly unlikely they’ll buy it without trying it first.
 Many websites ask users to buy their product on the home page before users see what the product is about.
 This is a sure way to get users to avoid your button.
 Don’t put all your chips in one basket right away.
 Soften your action words and allow users to try a demo or browse the features before you ask them to buy.

-Use title case with 1 or 2 words, sentence case with 3 words or more.
+Use title case with 1 or 2 words, sentence case with 3+ words

 Most people don’t pay much attention to text capitalization on their buttons.
 The difference it makes might seem small, but it still affects users.
 When your call to action is 1 or 2 words, using title case can make your button text feel like a command.
 When your call to action is 3 words or more, using sentence case can make your button text feel like a dialogue.
 All of which, can make clicking more comfortable for users.